Pointer31/tw_plus/README.md

 end of round stats message
 DDnet client support (whisper)
 Experimental 64 player support (requires ddnet client)
+new gametype: Hold the flag (HTF); teamless mode where you gain points by holding the flag

 **Included Maps**
 included extra maps to show the new features: